simplon-schemea/socialnetwork/README.md

 cd server
 ./gradlew bootRun
 ```
-By default run on port 9000, this can be changed using `SN_API_PORT` variable
+By default, run on port 9000, this can be changed using `SN_API_PORT` variable

 #### Starting the webapp